Saks Fifth Avenue CEO: Department stores have failed customers. Here’s how to fix them

 How we got here

 Contrary to popular belief, the internet did not kill department stores.
-In fact, many of us have well-developed ecommerce businesses, which for some, are larger than the online luxury pure-plays.
+In fact, many of us have well-developed e-commerce businesses, which for some, are larger than the online luxury pure plays.
 The truth is there wasn’t one tipping point where department stores went wrong; it happened incrementally over time.
 It was an amalgamation of numerous challenges, either ignored or wrongly addressed, that has led to the question of relevance plaguing the industry today.
 The problems start with how retailers view and serve the customer.
 The entire process, cradle to grave, has failed to evolve and innovate with the customer in mind.

 Let’s take a step back and understand the raison d’etre of the luxury department store.
 From inception, nearly 100 years ago, we were the hero and authenticator of fashion.
 The consumer read about trends in magazines, and then turned to the retailer to bring them into their wardrobes.
-Going to a department store was an all-day event and a coveted experience that transcended the worlds of fashion, beauty and lifestyle all in one venue.
-You would spend the day with family or friends, trying on clothes and shoes, sampling the latest in beauty, dining at the restaurant and more.
+Going to a department store was an all-day event and a coveted experience that transcended the worlds of fashion, beauty, and lifestyle all in one venue.
+You would spend the day with family or friends, trying on clothes and shoes, sampling the latest in beauty, dining at the restaurant, and more.
 While this can be said for all department stores to some degree, in luxury, we offered something more—diversion and escapism.
 Department stores, particularly those catering to the luxury market, were an experience, even before being “experiential” was something to strive for.

 We know customers want to buy things as they need them, but the industry has not kept that basic concept in mind.
 Instead, department stores have been hindered by a severe disconnect between product availability and demand, which hurts retailers, designers, and customers alike.
-Delivery cycles, all born iteratively through the twentieth century, simply never evolved to meet the consumer’s on-demand lifestyle.
+Delivery cycles, all born iteratively through the 20th century, simply never evolved to meet the consumer’s on-demand lifestyle.
 We see it across the industry: winter boots available in August, fall sweaters on shelves in May and summer shorts arriving in February.
 Items everyone needs, but not available when they want them.
-We all remember back to school shopping as kids.
+We all remember back-to-school shopping as kids.
 In 1982, my mother tackled it in August, so that’s when we needed everything—the coat, the sweaters, the boots—all of it.
-Today, there is no “back to school moment.”
+Today, there is no “back-to-school moment.”
 As a parent, we want to buy our children’s clothes when we need them.
-You want the coat and boots when it gets cold – not in August.
+You want the coat and boots when it gets cold—not in August.

 In the luxury business, the disconnect is just as pronounced.
-The “Pre-Fall” delivery comes in the beginning of May.
+The “pre-fall” delivery comes in the beginning of May.
 What do we do?
 Department stores mark down the seasonal product currently sitting in stores to make room for the incoming inventory.
-This vicious cycle results in retailers not only paying for products four months before they sell them, but offering products to customers four months before they need it.
+This vicious cycle results in retailers not only paying for products four months before they sell them but offering products to customers four months before they need it.

 With all of this, department stores are simply letting the customer down.
-First, by not delivering product when they want it, but also by creating a financial burden that impedes the retailer’s ability to invest in a better experience.
+First, by not delivering product when they want it but also by creating a financial burden that impedes the retailer’s ability to invest in a better experience.
 Essentially, we commit money months before goods are sold, then mark the same goods down to make room for new inventory.
 This vicious cycle of buying, markdowns, and inventory excess creates a cash and margin squeeze forcing department stores to slow innovation, simply because there aren’t the dollars available to do it.

-Without the ability to invest, retailers are slow to create a modern, personalized and truly special experience for customers.
+Without the ability to invest, retailers are slow to create a modern, personalized, and truly special experience for customers.
 Those were the differentiators for department stores as they rose to prominence two generations ago.
 They were easy to shop.
 They were an exciting destination.
 Today, they have lost the reason why people shopped at luxury department stores.

 Why it’s worth saving